CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03-delta-lake.md

 4. Click anywhere in the notebook outside of the cell to stop editing it and see the rendered markdown.

-5. Add a new code cell, and add the following code to read the products data into a DataFrame using a defined schema **(1)**:
+5. Add a new code cell, and add the following code **(1)** to read the products data into a DataFrame using a defined schema:

     ```python
     from pyspark.sql.types import StructType, IntegerType, StringType, DoubleType